LukasW01/caddy-cloudflare/SECURITY.md

 ## Responsible Disclosure Policy

-We take security seriously and are committed to working with responsible security researchers to identify and resolve security vulnerabilities.
+We take security seriously and are committed to working with you to identify and resolve security vulnerabilities.
 If you have found a security vulnerability, we kindly ask that you follow our responsible disclosure policy:

     Do not publicly disclose the vulnerability before we have had a chance to address it.
     Provide us with a reasonable amount of time to fix the vulnerability before any public disclosure.